 No, you will have to make an appointment with your primary care provider to get the pneumonia vaccine.

 Depending on your insurance coverage, you may be able to get a flu shot at a CVS Minute Clinic or another retail pharmacy with no out-of-pocket costs.
 Certain restrictions apply, based on the type of coverage you have.
-Ask MIT Medical’s Claims and Member Services if you’re covered by sending an email to email@example.com or calling 617-253-5979.
+Ask MIT Medical’s Member Services if you’re covered by sending an email to email@example.com or calling 617-253-5979.

 Every year, the seasonal flu vaccine produces mild side effects in approximately 5 to 10 percent of people (most commonly, soreness at the site of the vaccination).
 An extremely small number of people experience a more serious allergic reaction.
 In general, however, most experts believe that the risk from flu itself is greater than any potential risks from a vaccine, particularly for the most vulnerable groups.
 The CDC estimates that during the 30 years between the 1976–1977 flu season and the 2006–2007 season, the number of flu-associated deaths in the U.S. ranged from roughly 3,000 to 49,000 people per season.